What is 'Antifa'? Meet the fascist-fighting coalition dubbed the 'Alt-Left' by president

 "These men and women are basically deciding that there's a violent alt-right that's threatening people, and that they should arm and defend the left," said Fisher.

-Although various anti-fascist organizations have existed for decades, since President Trump's election both their membership and visibility has grown.
+Although various anti-fascist organizations have existed for decades, since President Trump's election both their membership and visibility have grown.

 Related: How Berkeley Became A New Battleground for Free Speech